 “The Hyperdrive is unserviceable, repairable with a couple of modules which I don’t have,” Roos reported.

-“I will have a quick look and see if with we have the parts as we are carrying plenty for our toy,” Steve offered, then whispered, “Camera on, Gizmo analyse.”
+“I will have a quick look and see if with we have the parts as we are carrying plenty for our toy,” Steve offered, then whispered, “Camera on, Gizmo please analyse.”
 Then aloud, “Show me the equipment, and I will see what I can do.”

 Roos walked over to the rear and opened a hatch residing inside was a rack of equipment which looked familiar, then on the heads-up display writing Gizmo confirmed that it was a standard Corellian drive assembly.
-The spare modules were in the shuttle only requiring installation.
+The spare modules were on the shuttle only requiring installation.

 “Can you power the drive?”
 Steve asked, “Just on standby will do, I can analyse which modules need replacing.”
 Roos went over to the controls and selected switches.
 Some arcing and carry on occurred, and Steve placed his glove near those modules; he then received a readout that A and D modules were not operable.